-- Drug Administration (FDA) has warned that incorrect use of lindane can be neurotoxic and its use should be restricted to patients for whom prior treatments have failed or in those patients who cannot tolerate safer medications. ^{27,28} - Lindane should not be used to treat premature infants, persons with HIV or seizure disorders, women who are pregnant or breast-feeding, persons who have very irritated skin or sores where the lindane will be applied, infants, children, the elderly, and persons who weigh less than 110 pounds.
+- Permethrin is the most studied pediculicide and is the least toxic to humans.
+Permethrin is less allergenic than pyrethrins and does not cause allergic reactions in individuals with plant allergies. - Lindane has low ovicidal activity (30 to 50% of eggs are not killed), and resistance has been reported worldwide for many years.
+For these reasons, it should be used cautiously.
+The Food and Drug Administration (FDA) has warned that incorrect use of lindane can be neurotoxic and its use should be restricted to patients for whom prior treatments have failed or in those patients who cannot tolerate safer medications.
+27,28 - Lindane should not be used to treat premature infants, persons with the human immunodeficiency virus, seizure disorders, women who are pregnant or breast-feeding, persons who have very irritated skin or sores where the lindane will be applied, infants, children, the elderly, and persons who weigh <110 pounds.
 27,28 - Permethrin is the drug of choice for the treatment of scabies.
-Two (or more) applications may be necessary to eliminate all mites, particularly when treating crusted (Norwegian) scabies. - Crotamiton is approved for the treatment of scabies in adults but is frequently associated with treatment failure.29 - Lindane is not recommended as a first-line therapy for the treatment of scabies due to its potential for toxicity with frequent or incorrect use.
-Lindane should be restricted to patients who have failed recommended therapies or who cannot tolerate recommended treatments.29
+Two (or more) applications may be necessary to eliminate all mites, particularly when treating crusted (Norwegian) scabies. - Crotamiton is approved for the treatment of scabies in adults but is frequently associated with treatment failure.2 - Lindane is not recommended as a first-line therapy for the treatment of scabies due to its potential for toxicity with frequent or incorrect use.
+Lindane should be restricted to patients who have failed recommended therapies or who cannot tolerate recommended treatments.